UE2020/tenebra/README.md

 #### UPnP portforwarding rule disappeares after a while

 Some routers automatically clean up unused UPnP portforwarding rules.
-In this case, this is harmful because tenebra cleans up its own rules when it's stopped, and because the signalling server may run for a very long time without receiving any requests.
+In this case, this is harmful because Tenebra cleans up its own rules when it's stopped, and because the signalling server may run for a very long time without receiving any requests.
 On my Verizon Fios router I was able to disable this functionality by unticking the box under "Advanced" > "Universal Plug and Play" > "Enable Automatic Cleanup of Old Unused UPnP Services".

 #### UPnP portforwarding rule exists, but does not work